benjamincrozat/content/posts/php-enums.md

 }
 ```

-As you can see, we've limited the values of the `$suggestion` and `$house` properties to only be one of the four Hogwarts houses using the `House` Enum.
+As you can see, we've limited the values of the `$suggestedHouse` variable and `$house` property to only be one of the four Hogwarts houses using the `House` Enum.

-If you were to try to sort a student into a non-existent house, the PHP Enum will catch this, and it wouldn't run.
+If you were to try to sort a student into a non-existent house, PHP will catch this, and it wouldn't run.

 That's the magic of Enums!